alishrach/Telcom_Customer_Churn/README.md

 **Steps Followed**

 Load Data: Imported the dataset into Power BI Desktop.

 Data Profiling: Used Power Query Editor to check column distribution, quality, and profile for the entire dataset.

 Theme and Design: Applied a consistent theme to the report.

 Visual Filters: Added slicers for fields such as 'Customer ID' and 'Customer Gender'.

-Visualizations:
-Pie charts, bar charts, and card visuals to display key metrics.
+Visualizations:Pie charts, bar charts, and card visuals to display key metrics.
 Added visual level filters for precise analysis.

 **Key Visuals in the Dashboard**